 Paul is teaching that all governments that exist (past, present and future) are ordained of God, whether good or bad (2 Sam 12:8; Prov 8:15-16; Isa 45:1; Jer.
 27:5-6; Dan 2:21, 37; 4:17, 25, 32, 34-35; 5:21; Rev 13:5, 7).
-Nevertheless, that a government is ordained by God does not mean He approves of evil and corrupt regimes such as the ancient Assyrians, Stalin, or Hitler.
+Nevertheless, that a government is ordained by God does not mean He approves of the evil atrocities that corrupt regimes do such as the ancient Assyrians, Stalin, Hamas, Hitler or any government that allows babies to be murdered and openly glorifies sex changes on children.

-Some suggest that Romans 13:4 is teaching we should only obey government when it is morally good and right, which includes being constitutionally correct.
+Some suggest that Romans 13:4 teaches we should only obey a government when the government does everything that is ethically right and good.
 If the government is not good to the people, then they have a right to disobey and revolt against the government.
 But this is not what the Bible is teaching here.
 Even though a government may be corrupt in various ways, it is still ordained by God and is "good" in the sense that it keeps a certain amount of evil in check and stops total anarchy and rebellion from occurring.
 In fact, Christians who are not submissive in following its decrees and paying taxes (Rom.
+13:6-

-13:6-7) should fear.
+7) should fear.
 This is because government has received its power to punish those who disobey its authority.

 Of course, we know that government authorities sometimes abuse their powers for selfish ends.
 If they do serve the welfare of the people as they should, it's easy to submit to them.
-But what if they are evil?
+But what if they are predominantly evil?
 The Bible is teaching that no matter who is in power, no matter what form of government, that particular leader and form of government is a "minister of God" (Rom.
-13:4, 6) in the sense that God in His sovereignty ordained the power to exist at a particular time, in a specific nation, during a particular phase in history (Dan.
+13:4, 6) in the sense that God in His sovereignty ordained the power to exist at a particular time, in a specific nation, during a certain phase in history (Dan.
 4:32).
 Again, the Bible also gives the government and rulers the authority to punish evildoers.
 Government has the right in the proper circumstances to impose capital punishment as well as to wage war (a just war) to protect itself from those who oppose a country.

-George MacDonald remarks about this passage in this inciteful way: "Any ruler, whether president, governor, mayor, or judge, is a minister of God in the sense that he is a servant and representative of the Lord.
+George MacDonald remarks about this passage in this inciteful way:

+"Any ruler, whether president, governor, mayor, or judge, is a minister of God in the sense that he is a servant and representative of the Lord.
 He may not know God personally, but he is still the Lord's man officially.
 Thus David repeatedly referred to the wicked King Saul as the Lord's anointed (1 Sam.
 24:6, 10; 26:9, 11, 16, 23).
 In spite of Saul's repeated attempts on David's life, the latter would not allow his men to harm the king.
 Why?
 Because Saul was the king, and as such he was the Lord's appointee.